pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ## Install and Enable the Search API Pantheon Module
-To installl and enable the Search API Pantheon Module, access to Solr 8 must be enabled and `pantheon.yml` should be configured to use the Solr 8 version as described in the steps above.
+To install and enable the Search API Pantheon Module, access to Solr 8 must be enabled and `pantheon.yml` should be configured to use the Solr 8 version as described in the steps above.

 ### Dependencies
 The dependencies will automatically be installed by Composer as part of the Search API Pantheon Module `pantheon-systems/search_api_pantheon`.